 - The telephonic interview with the hiring manager comprises technical questions and other questions about your skill set, motivations, etc. For this interview, you need to prepare your fundamentals of the subject.

 - The final face-to-face interview can involve multiple rounds of interviews with a break in between.
 For this round, you will be invited to their work office.
-These interviews might involve hackathons, case studies, conversations, etc. Make sure you are dressed appropriately and carry a notepad & a pen.
+These interviews might involve hackathons, case studies, conversations, etc. Make sure you have dressed appropriately and carry a notepad & a pen.
 Prepare yourselves for this interview by giving mock interviews and solving example case studies.

-5. Evaluating the Offer
+Step 5: Evaluating the Offer

 Once you have aced the interview process and received an offer, you need to evaluate the various components of the offer to see if they match your requirements.
 You will need to evaluate components like your salary, additional benefits, location, etc. Here you will also need to use your negotiation skills to make the offer more to your liking.